Updated July 2022

 Down Payments and Copays

-Sending a payment request through email along with contracts shortens your workflow and keeps everything in one place for your consumers.
+Sending an email for payment requests along with a contract shortens your workflow and keeps everything in one place for your consumers.

 Companies that facilitate Electronic Funds Transfers (ETFs) are required by law to comply with Regulation E. This regulation states that EFTs – which include taking payments from a consumer’s bank account – must be authorized by the consumer prior to the transaction.